dymmond/lilya/docs/en/docs/middleware.md

 {!> ../../../docs_src/middleware/available/wsgi_str.py !}
 ```

-To call it inside the middleware is as simple as;
+To call it inside the middleware is as simple as:

 ```python
 {!> ../../../docs_src/middleware/available/wsgi_import.py !}